seppedelanghe/gogit/README.md

     IdentityFile ~/.ssh/id_b
 ```

-And then I had to alter remote url like this to have the correct permission to the repo: \
+And then I had to alter the remote url for each repo to have the correct permissions to the remote repo: \
 `git remote add origin git@github.com-work:username/repo.git`

 ## Solution